 - YES!
 I will show you how here.
 But what veggies can you cook in an air fryer?
 All the things I tell you!!

-- I chose what we love and what was in season at the time, I suggest you follow the same rule.
+I chose what we love and what was in season at the time, I suggest you follow the same rule.
 These 4 make great air fryer mixed vegetables though though.
+Like I said, choose a mix that typically cooks at the same rate.

 - You can print my free air fryer cook times chart here for reference.